bbauska/W3Cx-3of5/README.md

 So various studies have been conducted in order to identify the most popular ids, class names, widgets, etc. used on the Web:

-Quoting from this <a href="https://dev.opera.com/articles/new-structural-elements-in-html5/">article:</a>
+Quoting from this <a href="https://dev.opera.com/articles/new-structural-elements-in-html5/" target="_blank" rel="noopener noreferrer">article:</a>
 <blockquote>"During the creation of HTML5, Ian Hickson used Google's
 tools to mine data from over a billion Web pages, surveying what ids and class names are most commonly used on the real world Web.
 Opera did a similar study of 3.5 million URLs, calling it MAMA ("Metadata Analysis and Mining Application").
 MAMA, as structural Web-paged search engine, had a smaller URL set, but looked at a larger